-The NERA Study concludes that allowing LNG exports will benefit our economy: "the U.S. was projected to gain net economic benefits from allowing LNG exports.
+The NERA Study has assessed that allowing LNG exports will benefit our economy: "the U.S. was projected to gain net economic benefits from allowing LNG exports.
 Moreover, for every one of the market scenarios examined, net economic benefits increased as the level of LNG exports increased."

-- Exporting some of America's abundant natural gas to global markets is a major opportunity for the U.S., and generates investment and jobs. - Exports would also attract capital from outside the U.S. to domestic energy infrastructure projects, particularly construction of the liquefaction facilities needed to convert gas into LNG.
-"If this capital originates from sources outside the U.S., it will represent another form of wealth transfer into the U.S.," the report concluded. - Exports would also improve the nation's balance of trade.
-Overseas sales of LNG would result in a "wealth transfer" into the U.S. Over the last 10 years, the U.S. has run an annual average trade deficit of over one-half trillion dollars (2011 US trade deficit -\$560 billion). - NERA concludes, "the average annual increase in revenues from LNG exports ranges from about \$2.6 billion to almost \$32.9 billion".
+- Our nation's balance of trade would greatly improve with such exports.
+Overseas sales of LNG would result in a "wealth transfer" into the U.S. Over the last 10 years, the U.S. has run an annual average trade deficit of over one-half trillion dollars (2011 US trade deficit -\$560 billion). - Exporting some of America's abundant natural gas to global markets is a major opportunity for the U.S; generating jobs both in country and internationally as well as generating investments. - Exports would also attract capital from outside the U.S. to domestic energy infrastructure projects, particularly construction of the liquefaction facilities needed to convert gas into LNG.
+"If this capital originates from sources outside the U.S., it will represent another form of wealth transfer into the U.S.," the report concluded. - NERA concludes, "the average annual increase in revenues from LNG exports ranges from about \$2.6 billion to almost \$32.9 billion".
 The additional gas production associated with exports would also generate billions of dollars annually in much needed federal and state government revenue.